How Do I Check My Water Heater Thermostat?

-Signs That Your Water Heater’s Thermostat Might Be Faulty
+Signs That Your Thermostat for Water Heater Might Be Faulty

 - No hot water – This most likely indicates a problem with the upper thermostat.

-- Not enough hot water – This most likely indicates a problem with the upper thermostat.
+- Not enough hot water – This likely indicates a problem with the upper thermostat.

 - Slow hot water recovery – This is another problem that can occur when the lower thermostat is malfunctioning.